briansprojects/fglrxindicator/README.md

 ## Compatibility

-It was written using Mono and targeted at Unity 7.
+fglrxindicator was written using Mono and targeted at Unity 7.
 Ubuntu has switched to Unity 8 which uses QT instead of GTK (which is what this indicator is written with) which means this is no longer compatible with Ubuntu.

+## Dependencies

+The following dlls are used to build this project:

+* appindicator-sharp
+* atk-sharp
+* glib-sharp
+* gtk-sharp